pipelinecd/pipeline/DSL-design.md

 ## Legenda
 * **DSL**
-  Domain Specific Language
+  Domain Specific Language;
 * **Pipeline definition**
-  Defines the configurable pipeline that can be reused to be run with different execution configurations
+  Defines the configurable pipeline that can be reused to be run with different execution configurations;
 * **Execution configuration**
-  Configuration to configure the pipeline definition with to give the pipeline meaning
+  Configuration to use when executing the pipeline definition; giving meaning to the pipeline.

 ## Pipeline definition
-The pipeline definition script is a DSL implemented in Groovy focussed on the domain of pipelines in the sense of Continuous-Integration (CI), -Delivery (CD), -Deployment, Release Management, Release Orchestration.
-Or as the total picture is often called "Application Lifecycle Management" (ALM).
+The pipeline definition script is a DSL implemented in Groovy focussed on the domain of pipelines in the sense of Continuous Integration (CI), Continuous Delivery (CD), Continuous Deployment, Release Management and Release Orchestration.
+Or "Application Lifecycle Management" (ALM) - as the total picture is often called.

 The pipeline definition is configurable.
-The execution configuration of the pipeline definition is decoupled from the pipeline definition so a single pipeline definition can be executed with different execution configurations.
+The execution configuration of the pipeline definition is decoupled from the pipeline definition, so a single pipeline definition can be executed with different execution configurations.
 This makes it possible, to just have one pipeline definition and as many execution configurations you want without the need of "cascading project" or "template inheritance" as implemented by other CI tools.

 ### Example configurations

-#### Simple Continous Integration pipeline
+#### Simple Continuous Integration pipeline
 Pipeline definition:

 ```groovy